Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Keep in mind here that the older MacBook model is no longer being manufactured.
 Finding a new laptop will be difficult, and you’ll likely need to get a refurbished device.
 This means you won’t have access to Apple Care, and the laptop you’re using has already been used for a decent chunk of time by someone else.

-That sounds unappealing, but remember that a refurbished 2015 MacBook Pro will be over a thousand dollars cheaper than a new 2018 model, and the older model will still be compatible with all those Mac-exclusive DJ software suites.
+That sounds unappealing, but remember that a refurbished 2015 MacBook Pro will be over a thousand dollars cheaper than a new 2020 model, and the older model will still be compatible with all those Mac-exclusive DJ software suites.
+Great if you're on a budget, want Apple's build quality, and don't mind the slightly compromised performance.

 - Retina display for greater color fidelity